labsensacional/tamagotchi-hedonista/readme.md

 #### Emotional Expression Test

 You can open `src/static/emotions-expression-test.html` to manually test this.
+Or try the latest release [here](https://sensagotchi.labsensacional.com/emotions-expression-test)

 ## Future Work